 NESFA Press editors are very cautious editors, but they are editors and they do make editorial decisions.

-Font: We generally use 11/12 Adobe Garamond as the body font -- it's proven to be an excellent compromise between compactness and readability.
+Font: We generally use 11pt or 12pt Adobe Garamond (Pro) as the body font.
+We usually allow the leading (line spacing) to be calculated automatically.
+Adobe In Design uses a 1.2 multiplier resulting in leading values of 13.2pt and 14.4, respectively — these have proven to be excellent compromises between compactness and readability.
 The display font varies more: as long as it is readable, it's at the editor's whim (though using Garamond for that, too, is OK, a contrasting font is preferred).

 Page layout: We have a running header for all stories with the left-hand page showing the author's name and the right-hand page showing the story title (abbreviated if necessary).
 The author's name and story title are justified towards the gutter between the pages.
 The running header text is typically in small caps.
 There are no running headers on blank pages or on the first page of a story.
 The point of a running header is to give the reader a location hint in the book.
 So, unless it's a single novel, it's not at all useful to print the book's title in the running header -- print the title of the story or article or introduction.
 There is no rule under the running header.

-We prefer footnotes, if necessary, to be at the bottom of the page which refers to them, not at the end of the story or article.
+For footnotes that explain or amplify the footnoted text, we prefer to place them at the bottom of the page containing the footnoted text, not at the end of the story or article.

 We make a major effort to balance the columns on facing pages, and to keep the lines of text lined up between pages.
 This means we avoid typography which would cause a chunk of text to occupy anything other than an integral multiple of the body text line height.